 Dashboard cameras are used more and more all over the World.
 They first became popular in Russia and China, but spread to other corners of the World over the years.
 The dangers cameras can help protect you from are not always related to driving and traffic, and they have various uses.

 No matter what the reason is, it is always good to have a reliable witness after a traffic issue and nothing can beat a video recording of the actual events taking place.
 What you need to make sure is that your camera’s video quality is good enough to capture and clearly display license plates, street signs, and maybe some other details.
 You also probably should check the sound recording quality of your camera, because obviously you may need a sound recording too.
-If you want a dash cam you should first check out some reviews, this website has some excellent reviews and compiles lists so it’s easier to find what you want, for example they have a list of what they’ve found to be best dash cam list which provides their personal list of dash cams, however you only need a cheap dash cam to protect yourself so no need to splash out on any higher end models.
+If you want a dash cam you should first check out some reviews, this website has some excellent reviews and compiles lists so it’s easier to find what you want, for example they have a list of what they’ve found to be best dash cam, however you only need a cheap dash cam to protect yourself so no need to splash out on any higher end models.

 Recordings made by car cams are generally accepted by the police and admissible as evidence, except in a few countries such as Austria, where car cams are completely banned.

 In Germany, you can own a car cam, but it is illegal to post any footage of some public event or place online and is considered a breach of privacy.
 You can use a car camera recording in court, but only in cases of heavy importance and severity.

 The legality differs from country to country, but in the U.K. it is legal and accepted by the police and the court.

 The most common use of car cameras is to record and document an incident on the road, occurring while driving or while parked.

 These cameras have a loop recording system, which means they continuously record and overwrite the oldest footage after the memory is full.
 This insures you have a camera recording all the time, and makes reviewing your saved videos easier later.